2 Division (Nigeria)

-The 2 Division, Nigerian Army is a division, active since the Nigerian Civil War.
+The 2 Division, Nigerian Army is a division, active since the colonial era.
 Its headquarters are now at Ibadan in the South-West.
-The current and 43rd General Officer Commanding is Major General Muhammed Takuti Usman.
+The current and 47th General Officer Commanding (GOC) is Major General Chinedu Nnebeife.

 Operations

 The division is "charged with the responsibility of securing its Area of Responsibility (AOR) covering the South Western flank of Nigeria and also ensuring that the borders located in its AOR are secured.
 The division is a mechanized infantry (sic: formation) with affiliated combat support and combat service support units."

 At the start of the Nigerian Civil War, the 2 Division was responsible for the beating back of the Biafran Army to the River Niger.

-In 2018, the annual 2 Division Army Inter Brigade Warrant Officers and Senior Non-Commissioned Officers Competition was announced to be held from August 13–17.
+The division perpetrated the Asaba massacre under the command of Murtala Muhammed on October 5-7 1967.